anentropic/chuckd/README.md

 ### macOS

-#### x86\_64 binaries

-We do have pre-built binaries for x86\_64 macOS (found at https://github.com/anentropic/chuckd/releases), **but** by default they will be blocked from running by Gatekeeper.
-If you want to go this route, see [instructions here](https://eshop.macsales.com/blog/57866-how-to-work-with-and-around-gatekeeper/) (scroll down to _"Opening Gatekeeper Blocked Apps"_) for how to make it usable.

-It seems like the Intel binary will run fine on Apple Silicon (arm64) macs after unblocking (I have tried it on my M1 MacBook Air), but you might need to prepend `arch -x86_64` the first time you run it.

 #### Homebrew

 This should be the easiest option for most macOS users.
 Since version 0.5.3 the formula is based on running the Java jar file, rather than GraalVM native-image (since we were unable to provide native images for Apple Silicon for various reasons).
 But in practice this works great and startup time is minimal.